Homosexuality in Japan: Media

 Gei-comi ("gay-comics") are gay-romance themed comics aimed at gay men.
 While yaoi comics often assign one partner as a "uke", or feminized receiver, gei-comi generally depict both partners as masculine and in an equal relationship.
 Another common term for this genre is bara, stemming from the name of the first publication of this genre to gain popularity in Japan, Barazoku.
 Yaoi works are massive in number with much of the media created by women usually for female audiences.
 In the west, it has quickly caught on as one of the most sought-after forms of pornography.
 There is certainly no disparity between yaoi as a pornographic theme, vs Yuri.

 Lesbian-romance themed anime and manga is known as yuri (which means "lily").
 It is used to describe female-female relationships in material and is typically marketed towards straight people, homosexuals in general, or lesbians despite significant stylistic and thematic differences between works aimed at the different audiences.
 Another word that has become popular in Japan as an equivalent term to Yuri is "GL" (short for "Girls' Love" in opposite to "Boys' Love").
-There are a variety of yuri titles (or titles that integrate yuri content) aimed at women, such as Revolutionary Girl Utena, Oniisama e..., Maria-sama ga Miteru, Sailor Moon (most notably the third and fifth seasons), Strawberry Shake Sweet, Love My Life, etc.; and there are a variety of yuri titles of anime such as Kannazuki no Miko, Strawberry Panic!, Simoun, and My-Hime.
+There are a variety of yuri titles (or titles that integrate yuri content) aimed at women, such as Revolutionary Girl Utena, Oniisama e..., Maria-sama ga Miteru, some aspects of Sailor Moon (most notably Haruka and Michiru), Strawberry Shake Sweet, Love My Life, etc.; and there are a variety of yuri titles of anime such as Kannazuki no Miko, Strawberry Panic!, Simoun, and My-Hime.
 Comic Yuri Hime is a long-time running manga magazine in Japan that focuses solely on yuri stories, which gained merges from its other subsidiary comics and currently runs as the only Yuri Hime named magazine.
 Other magazines and anthologies of Yuri that have emerged throughout the early 21st century are Mebae, Hirari, and Tsubomi (the latter two ceased publication before 2014).

 2021 court ruling

 In March 2021, the Sapporo District Court of Japan declared and announced that the 1984 law banning same-sex marriage is unconstitutional.
-However, in June 2022, the Osaka District Court released a ruling which upheld the ban as constitutional.
+In June 2022, the Osaka District Court released a ruling which found the ban unconstitutional.